q2333gh/q2333gh.github.io/_posts/2024-07-02-blog-under-construction.md

 8.at home page , only  5 artile a page .
 shou be more like 15 will be prefer

+9.auto convert normal .md to jekyll .md with filename-dates and --- ---  include metadatas ,at the begin of every blog , use for classify and title display.

 ## useful data collectings:
 1.add visitors record,
 2.free to leave a msg.

+**I have so many notes locally . eager to upload to The Internet~
+That will be a so cool thing:
+  the notes include:
+    CS tech, society,humanity,personal growth,history, and all the intersting facts and thoughts worth to check it out!**

+Once these notes is tracked by git , that will be a great thing~ I love it !

+I\`m learning the style same like https://xxchan.me/ her blog-website. (from the best teacher~)